Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I thought the instructors were excellent at analyzing complex concepts and problems, all while keeping the lesson fast-paced and light.
 They would often break away to speak about different law schools, career goals, and other questions posed by students.

-After every practice exam, Blueprint also provides students with a detailed score report – a scoring analysis tool breaking down how you performed on every component of the test, and where you might need additional help.
+After every practice exam, Blueprint also provides students with a detailed score report.
+This tool breaks down how you performed on every component of the test and flags where you need additional work.

 Overall, combining Blueprint’s quality content with its learning platform makes for one of the most user-friendly experiences of any LSAT prep course.